1935/1936 Daily Mail Gold Cup

 The 1935/1936 Daily Mail Gold Cup was a professional billiards tournament sponsored by the Daily Mail.
-With 5 wins Melbourne Inman won the Gold Cup, winning five of his six matches, ahead of Sidney Smith who had four wins.
 It was the second Daily Mail Gold Cup tournament, an event which ran from 1935 to 1940.

+Melbourne Inman won the tournament, his first major title in sixteen years, by winning five of his six matches.

 Format

 The second event had the same format as the first and was played from 30 December 1935 to 21 March 1936.
 Most of the matches were played at Thurston's Hall in London, England.
 There were 7 competitors and a total of 21 matches.
 The 7 competitors were Joe Davis, Tom Newman, Melbourne Inman, Tom Reece, Claude Falkiner, Horace Lindrum and Sidney Smith.
 The sessions were reduced to 1 hour and 45 minutes rather than the 2 hours in the previous year's event.